So, you’ve decided to conduct a company-wide employee survey. An admirable goal—one shared by many progressive organizations. What now?

 How then can you avoid the pitfalls and conclude with meaningful results?

-The question is WHY do you want to do the survey?
+The question is, WHY do you want to do the survey?
 Many organizations conduct a survey before they go into their strategic planning process.
 They want to assess the company culture or how aligned the company is with the mission and goals.
 They use the results to determine some of the goals for the future.
-Simply conducting a survey to find out people’s thoughts isn’t really a good reason unless you’re going to do something with the results.
+Merely surveying to find out people’s thoughts isn’t really a good reason unless you’re going to do something with the results.

 If you’re going to invest resources, whether it be time, money, or people, you need to make sure people are going to participate.
 According to multiple research reports, on average, the typical survey only receives a 30% response from employees despite all the effort put forth by the company and/or consultant.
 So why won’t employees take this seriously?
 It’s because these companies forgot about three important things.

-- Communication: How you communicate the employee survey is especially important.
+How you communicate the employee survey is especially important.
 Employees and managers alike need to know the “why” behind the survey.
 What are you looking to measure?
 And what will be done with the results?
 People can respond by just checking the boxes because that’s what they’re told to do, or they can actively participate because you’ve communicated the importance and reason behind the process.
-Put together a communication plan, starting before the survey is even administered and follow it through to the end after the results are presented.
+Put together a communication plan.
+Start before the administering the survey and follow it through to the end after presenting the results.
 Be sure you include whether or not you plan to share the results and how answering the survey will benefit employees.
 This will show that you’ve given thought to the entire process.